skorfmann/skorfmann.github.io/resume.md

 ### Founder of [JobGrid](https://jobgrid.io) (2014-present)

 JobGrid is an early stage company building a network of community driven job boards.
-We're establishing a new way of staffing tech teams while supporting user-groups, barcamps and conferences.
+We're establishing a new way of staffing tech teams while supporting user groups, barcamps and conferences.

 ### Freelance Software Engineer at [XING](http://xing.com) (2015 - present)